l2fprod/myconsole/README.md

-# Give another look at your Bluemix resources
+# Give another look at your resources

 My Console uses the Cloud Foundry API to show a snapshot of your organizations, spaces, applications and services.